BestTimesToVisit.com Logo

 Getting Around Sierra Nevada, Spain

-Spain's national rail network is excellent for reaching larger towns and cities within the Sierra Nevada region, like Granada or Almería.
-Cercanías are commuter lines, while Media Distancia cover longer regional routes, perfect for day trips or moving between hubs.
+Spain's national rail service, RENFE, is excellent for reaching towns and cities within the Sierra Nevada region and connecting to larger hubs like Granada or Málaga.
+Cercanías are commuter trains for shorter distances, while Media Distancia cover longer intercity routes.

 ALSA Buses